gprMax/gprMax/docs/source/input.rst

 .. code-block:: none

-    #snapshot: f1 f2 f3 f4 f5 f6 f7 f8 f9 f10 file
+    #snapshot: f1 f2 f3 f4 f5 f6 f7 f8 f9 f10 file1

 or

 .. code-block:: none

-    #snapshot: f1 f2 f3 f4 f5 f6 f7 f8 f9 i1 file
+    #snapshot: f1 f2 f3 f4 f5 f6 f7 f8 f9 i1 file1

 * ``f1 f2 f3`` are the lower left (x,y,z) coordinates of the volume of the snapshot in metres.
 * ``f4 f5 f6`` are the upper right (x,y,z) coordinates of the volume of the snapshot in metres.
 * ``f7 f8 f9`` are the spatial discretisation of the snapshot in metres.
 * ``f10`` or ``i1`` are the time in seconds (float) or the iteration number (integer) which denote the point in time at which the snapshot will be taken.
-* ``file`` is the name of the file where the snapshot will be stored.
+* ``file1`` is the name of the file where the snapshot will be stored.
 Snapshot files are automatically stored in a directory with the name of the input file appended with '_snaps'.
 For multiple model runs each model run will have its own directory, i.e. '_snaps1', 'snaps2' etc...

 For example to save a snapshot of the electromagnetic fields in the model at a simulated time of 3 nanoseconds use: ``#snapshot: 0 0 0 1 1 1 0.1 0.1 0.1 3e-9 snap1``